 Raku is a low temperature, rapid firing technique where the wares are removed from the kiln whilst red hot and placed in combustibles such as sawdust, pine needles and paper to create smokey blackened crackles through the glaze, it can also produce lovely metallic sheens and bold black & white designs.

 In this short course we will be making wares for raku firing using a number of different clay bodies and experimenting with different glazing, and unglazed techniques.

 The course is suitable for beginners and those who have some experience of working with clay.

-The next course will run in April 2019 – exact dates & times tbc, but if you register your interest now we can arrange diaries together.
+The next course will run in Sept/Oct 2019 – exact dates & times tbc, but if you register your interest now we can arrange diaries together.

 Please note: as raku is a low fire technique, raku ware is still porous once fired so items you produce will not be suitable for containing liquids or food.

 If you are interested and would like to know more, or just want to book straight on, please complete the form below: